Payyanur: History

 Payyanur is one of several extant ancient civilized places in Kerala.
 The northern town of Kerala claims a rich recorded history.
 The archaeological remains excavated from Payyanur and nearby places prove the existence of a city in this area centuries ago.

 The earliest known mention of this town is in the Brahmanda Purana, when Garga Muni talks about this place to the Pandavas during their exile.

 Several notable travelers have described this area in their writings.
 Ibn Battuta visited Ezhimala in AD 1342 and wrote about the large seaport and the Chinese ships anchored here.
 Abul Fida in AD 1273, Marco Polo in AD 1293, the Italian explorer Niccolò de' Conti in the 15th century and the Portuguese scholar and traveler Barbosa all visited this place and gave extensive accounts of Ezhimala port, which was then known as "Heli".
 The scholar and author Hermann Gundert and William Logan, the Malabar District Collector during the British Colonial rule, who wrote Malabar Manual, also visited Payyanur and studied the rich heritage of the area.

-Centuries back, Payyanur was a part of the Ezhimala/Mushika/Kolathiri Kingdom.
+Centuries back, Payyanur was a part of the Ezhimala/Mushika/Kolathiri Kingdom.Book named Mushikavamsha written by Atula mention this place.
 King Nandan was well known as a great warrior and ruler.
 The books written during the Sangam period describe the area and King.
 Ezhimala was also under the rule of the Cheras.
 A famous ruler there was Pazhassi Raja.

 Payyanur Pattu, the ballad written by an unknown person belonging to the Chettiar community sometime during the 13th or 14th century, was set here.